All Episodes

 Go ahead.

-Uh yes, and then just let you know, I'm not an independent or moderate, I'm very strong conservative, but you may have remembered 11th commandment about Ronald Reagan that said, Thou shall not speak ill of another Republican.
+But you may have remembered the 11th commandment about Ronald Reagan that said, thou shalt not speak ill of another Republican.

-I just wanted him to answer the question a little more uh elaborate, uh just be a little more elaborated and in his and his answer more specific to it because I think he took it as more against the uh Democrats than his fellow Republicans, because I feel like,
+I just wanted him to answer the question a little more elaborate, just be a little more elaborated in his answer more specific to it, because I think he took it as more against the Democrats than his fellow Republicans.

-you know, he was he's still doing the the name calling, still kind of not toning down that rhetoric, which I think that's where a lot of voters still are just wish he'd be more presidential, more like Ronald Reagan in a sense that's uh why I mean you're if you're ahead in the polls, why do you have to worry about that?
+Because I feel like, you know, he's still doing the name-calling, still kind of not toning down that rhetoric, which I think that's where a lot of voters still are just wish he'd be more presidential, more like Ronald Reagan in the sense that, I mean, if you're ahead in the polls, why do you have to worry about that?

 That was the previous interview.